33rd annual Alumni Tribute Awards ceremony

 Newly expanded in 2002, the Alumni Tribute Awards are designed to increase the level of recognition for a greater number of the outstanding women and men who are Memorial University’s alumni.

+Nominations now open for 34th annual awards.
 We encourage you to consider a colleague or former classmate who may be a deserving alumni and nominate them for a Tribute Award.
+The 34th annual awards will take place later in 2015.

 Award Category Descriptions

 This is the award of highest distinction and was previously called the Lifetime Achievement Award.
 Recipients of the award must have:

-1. Achieved an exceptionally high distinction in a chosen career or field of endeavor and/or;
+1. Achieved an exceptionally high distinction in a chosen career or field of endeavour and/or;

 2. Made an outstanding contribution in their field that is highly uncommon and/or;